 Duration – Badminton vs Squash

 Time is one of the most important common question when comparing badminton and squash.
 However, time can be measured in a lot of different ways and so is the case in sports.
-In this section, we will talk about the average duration of a rally, the average duration of a match and the average effective playing time in a match.
+In this section, we will talk about the average duration of a rally, the average duration of a match and the

 Average duration of a rally

-for male players
+Average duration of a rally for male players |

 Rallies are, on average, shorter in badminton than in squash.
 Even though I could not find so much information about squash as badminton, it is clear that the trend points in the direction of squash being much longer.
 The duration of the average rally is shorter in badminton.
 How much shorter though?
 According to a study done by the University of Malaysia, the average rally of their tested matches was 4.62 seconds for male players.